 People share highlights, not breakdowns.
 Avoid comparing your full life to someone else’s filtered moments.
 This will only create unrealistic expectations.

 Keeping a gratitude journal shifts attention to the present.
-This reduces FOMO and strengthens emotional grounding.
+This reduces Fear of Missing Out and strengthens emotional grounding.

 Schedule regular face-to-face interactions.
 Consider joining a hobby group.
 Volunteer.
 Shared physical presence helps to restore emotional balance.